knrn-ai/flipperzero-firmware/documentation/devboard/Wi-Fi connection to the Devboard.md

     Name: `blackmagic`
     Password: `iamwitcher`

-    If your computer fails to find the **blackmagic** network, read the [troubleshooting section]() below.
+    If your computer fails to find the **blackmagic** network, read the [troubleshooting section](#wifi-access-point_troubleshooting) below.

 4. To access the Devboard's web interface, open a browser and go to <http://192.168.4.1> or <http://blackmagic.local>.

-### If your computer fails to find the black magic network
+### If your computer fails to find the black magic network {#wifi-access-point_troubleshooting}

 - Reset Wi-Fi connection on your computer.

-- The Developer Board is probably configured to work in Wi-Fi client mode. -> Reset your Developer Board settings to default by pressing and holding the **BOOT** button for **10 seconds**, then wait for the Devboard to reboot.
-After the reset, the Devboard will work in Wi-Fi access point mode.
+- The Developer Board is probably configured to work in Wi-Fi client mode. → Reset your Developer Board settings to default by pressing and holding the **BOOT** button for **10 seconds**, then wait for the Devboard to reboot.

-- The Developer Board is probably configured to work in Wi-Fi client** **mode. -> Reset your Developer Board settings to default by pressing and holding the **BOOT** button for **10 seconds**, then wait for the Devboard to reboot.
 After the reset, the Devboard will work in Wi-Fi access point mode.

 ![](https://cdn.flipperzero.one/Flipper_Zero_Wi-Fi_devboard_reboot.jpg)